TimCUHK/2022.0128/README.md

 https://doi.org/10.1287/ijoc.2022.0128.cd

-Below is the BibTex for citing this snapshot of the respoitory.
+Below is the BibTex for citing this snapshot of the repository.

 ```
 @article{Automation of Strategic Data Prioritization in System Model Calibration: Sensor Placement,